prototypefund/reproducible-website/_docs/archives.md

 Most archive formats record metadata that will capture details about the build environment if no care is taken.
-File last modification time is obvious, but file ordering, users, groups, numeric ids, and permissions can also be concerns.
-Tar will be used as the main example but these tips should apply to other archive formats as well.
+File last modification time is obvious, but file ordering, users, groups, numeric ids, and permissions can also be of concern.
+Tar will be used as the main example but these tips apply to other archive formats as well.

 File modification times
 -----------------------